-The present corporation-wide curriculum is being aligned with the new college and career readiness Indiana Academic Standards.
-A district committee has been formed with a building representative for each grade level to do backward design based on the IAS.
-The district has coordinated professional development with experts on the standards and state assessments to train teachers on the process of backward design that aligns with the IAS.
+The present corporation-wide curriculum is aligned with the new college and career readiness Indiana Academic Standards.
+A district committee for each core content area is established with a building representative for each grade level to do backward design based on the IAS.
+The district coordinated professional development with experts on the standards and state assessments to train teachers on the process of backward design that aligns with the IAS.
+Curriculum and assessment decisions continue to be monitored and updated annually under the guidance of the district's director of primary instruction and one of the 6 elementary principals who work to oversee the work of each committee.
 Each adoption year a textbook committee works to adopt textbooks that are aligned with the IAS.